Vikramvicky786/Apollo1/README.md

 Enter array elements: 5 7 8 2 9 0 3 1 4 6
 Output:
 Sorted: 0 1 2 3 4 5 6 7 8 9

+⭐ Question:
+Write a Java program to perform Linear Search.
+The program should accept an array of integers and a key element, then search the key in the array.
+If found, print the index, else display "Element not found".

+📖 Explanation:
+Linear Search is the simplest searching algorithm.
+We sequentially check each element of the array until the key is found or we reach the end.
+If arr[i] == key, element is found ✅
+Otherwise, continue searching 🔍
+If the loop ends without a match, element doesn’t exist ❌

+⚡ Logic Used:
+Input the array size n.
+Accept n array elements.
+Input the search element key.
+Traverse the array one-by-one using a loop.
+Compare each element with key.
+If found → print index & exit.
+If not found → display message.

+⚙ Working of Code:
+Uses a for loop to scan the array.
+A boolean flag (found) tracks if the element exists.
+If found → loop breaks immediately for efficiency.
+Else → prints "Element not found".

+🧪 Example Input & Output:
+Input 1:
+Enter number of elements: 5
+Enter array elements: 1 2 3 4 5
+Enter element to search: 4
+Output 1:
+Element found at index: 3

+Input 2:
+Enter number of elements: 4
+Enter array elements: 10 20 30 40
+Enter element to search: 25
+Output 2:
+Element not found